keyuyuan/keyuyuan/README.md

 - 👋 Hi, I’m @keyuyuan
-- 👀 I’m interested in full-stack development, focusing on OpenSearch and Web3 DApps.
+- 👀 I’m interested in backend and full-stack development, focusing on OpenSearch and Web3 DApps.
 - 🌱 I’m currently learning more about decentralized technologies and advancing my expertise in Java, Python, and JavaScript.
 - 💞️ I’m looking to collaborate on innovative projects in areas like OpenSearch optimizations and decentralized application development.
 - 📫 How to reach me: Email me at leoyuan0099@gmail.com or connect with me on LinkedIn at [https://www.linkedin.com/in/keyuyuan-leo/].